A North American Conservation Success

 Sources & Further Reading

-7. Hickey, J. J. (Ed.)
+5. Hickey, J. J. (Ed.)
 (1969).
 Peregrine Falcon Populations: Their Biology and Decline.
-University of Wisconsin Press — the 1965 Madison conference proceedings that documented the collapse.
+University of Wisconsin Press. — The 1965 Madison conference proceedings that documented the collapse and recorded zero successful peregrine nests east of the Mississippi by 1964.

-8. North American Falconers Association — recovery volunteer records and state-level peregrine banding summaries.
+9. North American Falconers Association — state-level recovery volunteer records and peregrine banding summaries.